Whenever you vape, you might hear some crackling and popping sounds coming from your vape device.

 Furthermore, you might avoid the crackling and popping noises by adjusting the airflow to reduce the amount of e-liquid.
 If you’re using a sub-ohm tank, twist the tank’s collar so that some of the air pressure gets lost in the process.

 2. Using a Thin Type of E-Liquid

-3. Using a Twisted or Braided Coil
+3. Coil Design – Using Twisted or Braided Coils

 4. Using a Narrow Drip or Chimney

 A narrow drip tip or chimney could also cause more crackling sounds because condensed vapor remains inside the vape, causing the formation of droplets that block the flow of air.